tbednarz/checkSet/README.md

 # checkSet
-Command Line tool used to breakup paychecks using the 50-30-20 rule
+command line tool to keep track of paychecks

 ```